l7mp/stunner/docs/SECURITY.md

 For production deployments we recommend the `ephemeral` authentication mode, which uses per-client fixed lifetime username/password pairs.
 This makes it more difficult for attackers to steal and reuse STUNner's TURN credentials.
 See the [authentication guide](AUTH.md) for configuring STUNner with `ephemeral` authentication.

+Note that STUNner can also be deployed as a STUN server without enabling the TURN protocol (only available in the premium tiers), in which case it needs no authentication.
+Refer to the [user guide](PREMIUM.md) for the details.

 ## Access control

 STUNner requires the user to explicitly open up external access to internal services by specifying a proper UDPRoute.
 For instance, the below UDPRoute allows access *only* to the `media-server` service in the `media-plane` namespace, and nothing else.

 ```yaml
 apiVersion: stunner.l7mp.io/v1